utmapp/UTM/README.md

     `brew install bison pkg-config gettext glib libgpg-error nasm` Make sure to add `bison` to your `$PATH` environment!
 2. `git submodule update --init --recursive` if you haven't already
 3. Run `./scripts/build_dependencies.sh` to start the build.
-If building for the simulator, run `./scripts/build_dependencies.sh -a x86_64` instead.
+If building for the simulator, run `./scripts/build_dependencies.sh -p ios -a x86_64` instead.
 4. Open `UTM.xcodeproj` and select your signing certificate
-5. Build and deploy from Xcode
+5. Select iOS as the target, build and deploy from Xcode

+## Building (macOS)

+Mostly the same as for iOS but with the following changes:

+* For building dependencies on Intel platforms, run `./scripts/build_dependencies.sh -p macos -a x86_64`
+* For building dependencies on Apple Silicon platforms, run `./scripts/build_dependencies.sh -p macos -a arm64`

+You may also download the prebuilt dependencies from Github instead.

-## Signing
+## Signing (iOS)

-If you build with Xcode, signing should be done automatically. iOS 13.3.1 is NOT supported due to a signing bug.
-You can use any version lower or higher than 13.3.1.

 ### Signing Release